Affiliate Disclosure

 By default, the Twilight’s Hue button starts the “Go to sleep” automation.
 There are a few settings you can customize here:

-The length of the sunset itself can be set anywhere from 5-60 minutes.
-And you can choose to end this with the lights turning off, staying dimmed, or a warm nightlight mode.
+The length of the sunset can now be set to 10, 20, or 30 minutes.
+You can choose to end this by turning the lights off, staying dimmed, or using a warm nightlight mode.

 I think this is a nice feature.